mavlink/MAVSDK-docs/en/README.md

 *MAVSDK* is a [MAVLink](https://mavlink.io/en/) Library with APIs for [C++](cpp/README.md), [iOS](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), Python and Android.

-> **Tip** The SDK is the best way to integrate with a flight stack over MAVLink!
-  It is supported by [Dronecode](https://www.dronecode.org/), ensuring that it is robust, well tested, and maintained.
+> **Tip** The SDK is the best way to integrate with a flight stack over MAVLink, and it is supported by the [Dronecode Foundation](https://www.dronecode.org/), ensuring that it is robust, well tested, and maintained.

 The library provides a simple API for managing one or more vehicles, providing programmatic access to vehicle information and telemetry, and control over missions, movement and other operations.